 Step 1: Confirm the Number Has Exactly 12 Digits

-Strip any spaces or hyphens from the number and count the digits โ a valid Aadhaar number is always exactly 12 digits long, no more and no fewer.
-If your number has a different digit count after removing separators, it's already invalid before any checksum is even applied.
+Strip any spaces or hyphens from the number and count the digits.
+A valid Aadhaar number is always exactly 12 digits long.
+If your number comes out to a different count after removing separators, it's already invalid before any checksum even gets applied.

 Step 2: Understand the Verhoeff Checksum

-Aadhaar numbers use the Verhoeff algorithm for their final check digit โ a more robust method than simple weighted-sum checksums, since it catches all single-digit errors and most cases where two adjacent digits have been swapped.
-The algorithm works through multiplication and permutation tables rather than a simple linear formula, which is why manual verification is impractical and a validator tool is the practical approach.
+Aadhaar numbers use the Verhoeff algorithm for their final check digit.
+It's sturdier than a simple weighted-sum checksum, since it catches all single-digit errors and most cases where two adjacent digits got swapped.
+The algorithm works through multiplication and permutation tables rather than a simple linear formula, so manual verification isn't practical.
+A validator tool does the job in a fraction of a second.

 Step 3: Run the Number Through a Validator